shizhenhu/programming_notes/share.md

 - Dark theme is now available (extension is no longer needed)
 - File tree: better file management
 - New implementation with better performance:  opening a 1 trillion row by 1 trillion column csv (and effortlessly scrolling left and right across the columns)
+- Drag and drop cells
+- Window docking system with live preview

 Easy to transfer from notebook to lab
 - The notebook document is identical.